 The City of Edmonton's Office of Emergency Management creates, implements and maintains an all hazards emergency management program that prepares the City to respond to and recover from major emergencies and disasters.

 The Office of Emergency Management also conducts training and exercises with City staff and stakeholders on a regular basis, as well as promotes community resilience through personal emergency preparedness.

 Individuals, families and businesses can support our community's resiliency by doing their part in being personally prepared for up to 72 hours and ensuring their emergency plans and business continuity plans are in place.

 Each year, the City of Edmonton's Office of Emergency Management organizes an event called Get Ready in the Park that coincides with Emergency Preparedness Week.
 This annual event is free, informative and interactive fun for the whole family!

 During a disaster or major emergency, the Emergency Operations Centre (EOC) brings together representatives from the City of Edmonton and the emergency response community to strategically coordinate resources in support of response and recovery activities.

-The Emergency Support Response Team (ESRT) is an operational unit within the Office of Emergency Management.
-ESRT provides support to people displaced from their homes during an emergency or disaster, addressing immediate needs such as shelter, food and clothing.
+The Emergency Support Response Team (ESRT) is an operational unit that provides support to people displaced from their homes during an emergency or disaster, addressing immediate needs such as shelter, food and clothing.

-Depending on the type and the severity of the emergency, ESRT may activate reception centres for citizens displaced from their homes.
+Depending on the type and severity of the emergency, ESRT may activate Reception Centres for citizens displaced from their homes.

-The City Manager is the Director of the Agency, which consists of the Director, Office of Emergency Preparedness, the members of the City's Executive Leadership Team, the Chief of Police and the Fire Chief.
+The City Manager is the Director of the Agency, which consists of the Deputy Fire Chief of Emergency Management and Planning, the Office of Emergency Management, the Deputy City Managers, the City Solicitor, the Chief of Police and the Fire Chief.